-WHAT DOES GEN Z WANT FROM A BRAND?CATEGORY / Video Production TAGS / Gen Z AUTHOR / pointintimestudios DATE / December 3, 2016
+WHAT DOES GEN Z WANT FROM A BRAND?CATEGORY / Video Production TAGS / Gen Z, Phoenix Video Production AUTHOR / pointintimestudios DATE / December 3, 2016

 Gen Z makes up a large percentage of the population, and by 2020 Gen Z will account for 40% of U.S. consumers.
 Brands that are targeting this consumer group are employing different tactics to appeal to the new “it” consumer.

-In this blog, we explore one of the key questions brands are asking: What does this generation want from brands?
+In this blog, we’ll explore one of the key questions brands are asking: What does this generation want from a brand?